 The least easiest is what I’ve been doing.
 Take down the water bucket, empty it, scrub the algae out from the bottom, then refill it.
 The problem is, if you don’t get all the algae out, it grows back even quicker.
-Highly recommend you not use bleach or other solvents because they are 1) bad for your chickens, 2) bad for you, and 3) they can break down the BPA and HDPE free plastic water bucket.
+Highly recommend you not use bleach or other solvents because they are 1) bad for your chickens, 2) bad for you, and 3) they can break down the plastic water bucket.

 The second thing you can do is move the bucket out of the sunlight.
 If you wrap it in an opaque material, this is even better.
 The goal here it to remove all sunlight from hitting the water, although this is easier said than done.
 Also don’t put it inside the coop!
 Chickens are slobs and it’ll create a mess.
 This will generate too much humidity, which is really bad for the chickens.

 Another option is to add chemicals, but I highly recommend not doing this.
 I’ve heard some people add a tiny bit of chlorine, but that just sounds like a really bad idea.
 Pool water is not good for you, or your chickens.
 It’s why you puke if you inadvertently drink too much and your eyes turn bloodshot red.
 Furthermore, the chlorine will be ingested by the chicken and passed to the egg.
 Then you too will be eating chlorine.
 There are other supposedly non-toxic chemical solutions, but I have found an organic solution that works.